 I study the interaction of political and economic systems around the world, with a special focus on Southeast Asia.
-Recently, I have been particularly focused on the question of how social institutions structure identities.
+Recently, I have been thinking about how to relate these systems to social categories.
 I am also interested in how we construct explanations and make inferences in the social sciences.
 You can read my CV here.

-This page has links to my research, including papers and presentation slides, replication materials, and a list of current and past collaborators; and syllabi and other information on the courses that I teach.
+This page has links to my research, including papers and presentation slides, replication materials, and a list of current and past collaborators; and information about teaching and advising, including syllabi and current and former PhD students.
 You might also be interested in my blog.
 Sign up for office hours here.

 322 White Hall